Unified Payment Interface (UPI) – Instant and Cashless

 Unlike online banking which takes some time to transfer cash, UPI completes a cash transaction instantly.
 Presently, only some banks offer the Immediate Payment Service (IMPS); the lone way available to customers using which they can send cash across banks instantly.
 IMPS transaction requires details like bank account number, IFSC code, and email id for proof of identity.

-UPI has eliminated manifold identifications and will accept mobile number or Aadhar card number to complete a transaction.
+UPI has eliminated manifold identifications and will accept the mobile number or Aadhar card number to complete a transaction.
 Phase one will have 29 banks operating the platform.
 It will permit instant money transfers inter-operable across many banks.

 Key Benefits of Unified Payment Interface